MIS-DLIF – Direct Lateral Interbody Fusion

-Like other MIS (minimally invasive) keyhole spine procedures, the MIS-DLIF requires a significantly shorter recovery time and offers less risk compared to traditional, invasive methods.
+Like other Inspired Spine advanced minimally invasive spine surgeries, the MIS-DLIF requires a significantly shorter recovery time and offers less risk compared to traditional, invasive methods.
 This procedure is the result of the latest advances in spinal fusion and stands for direct lateral interbody fusion, because it approaches the spine from the side (lateral = “from the side”).

 Before the development of MIS DLIF, surgeons would only perform a procedure known as XLIF, the lateral lumbar interbody fusion.
 This procedure is highly effective but has limitations.
 It can be extremely challenging to perform on the lowest portions of the lumbar spine since the pelvis blocks the surgical instruments.
 It is also hard to perform on the upper lumbar area due to the ribs getting in the way.
 As an added obstacle, the patient needs to be repositioned in the middle of the operation, increasing the length of the surgery.

 The MIS-DLIF avoids all of these negatives – and more – while still providing the full benefits of effective back pain relief:

 - The XLIF is an “open” invasive procedure.
 It requires one or more incisions large enough to insert retractors that split muscle fibers apart in order to provide the surgeon with a direct view of the spine.